Reheating in runaway inflation models via the evaporation of mini primordial black holes: Gravitational Waves and BBN/CMB Constraints

 A PBH domination era suppresses the energy density of GWs with respect to the background.
 The reheating temperature of a PBH domination phase is larger than that of a kination phase for the same PBH mass.
-Moreover the pre-radiation phase is partitioned between kination and PBH domination, see Fig. \ref{Fig02bounds}.
+Moreover, after inflation, the pre-radiation phase is partitioned between kination and PBH domination, see Figure \ref{Fig02bounds}.

 The ratio of the scale factor at BBN and at the end of inflation is analyzed as

 where kination domination lasts $N_\text{KIN}\equiv \ln(a_\text{end}/a_\text{eMD})$ efolds, PBH domination (early matter domination) lasts $N_\text{eMD}\equiv \ln(a_\text{eMD}/a_\text{rh})$ efolds, and a pre-BBN radiation domination $N_\text{eRD}\equiv \ln(a_\text{rh}/a_\text{BBN})$ efolds.
 Accordingly, the GW energy density during BBN is decomposed as